-Information on this year's Plenary session, to take place Tuesday, from 8 to 10 am, will be available soon.
-Information for each of the concurrent Special Sessions can be found below.
+Information on this year's Plenary session will be available soon.
+Information for each of the conference's four Special Sessions can be found below.

 Special Session 1

 Conservation Strategies Informed by Wildlife Values

 Thanks to social science constructs, deep insights have been gained about the way people in North America and beyond value wildlife.
 These insights have important implications for organizations who manage fish and wildlife.
 Mutualist and traditionalist wildlife value orientations are, almost by definition, most frequently at odds with one another regarding acceptable wildlife management actions.
 These realities coupled with increasingly complex conservation and societal changes such as globalization and modernization have resulted in greater discord and diversion of already limited resources.
 How can the conservation community tap into these diverse perspectives and move from a “triage” approach to one that is more proactive and sustainable?
 This session will explore building a shared understanding of values and identify outcomes that help agencies increase awareness and effectively communicate with (and about) interested groups with different values.